 Graduate Paper of Distinction Award

 The Mid-South Sociological Association invites the submission of student papers for the annual Graduate Student Paper Session and “Paper of Distinction” Award.
 The award process is open to graduate students who are members, or become members, of the Mid-South Sociological Association.
 Among the papers submitted, an award will be presented to any paper that is reviewed and evaluated as possessing a high level of originality and significant potential for contribution to the discipline.
+A monetary award of Fifty dollars ($50.00) will be presented to the author(s) of the winning paper.
 If such a paper is so identified, the author(s) will be presented with a “Paper of Distinction” award at the MSSA Banquet.
 The award will also include editorial review assistance from suitable persons so identified by the Vice President in coordination with the Editors of Sociological Spectrum.

 Rules for the Award Process